imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo sed -i -r -e '/^#|^$/ d' /etc/ssh/sshd_config
     ```

-1. Edit `/etc/ssh/sshd_config` then **find and edit or add** these settings that should apply regardless of your configuration/setup:
+1. Edit `/etc/ssh/sshd_config` then **find and edit or add** these settings that should be applied regardless of your configuration/setup:

     **Note**: Your `/etc/ssh/sshd_config` file may already have some of these settings/lines.
 You will want to remove those and replace them with the ones below.